Semaglutide vs Tirzepatide for Medical Weight Loss

 There is no single medication that works best for everyone.
 The better option depends on how your metabolism functions, how your hormones signal hunger and fullness and how your body has responded to past weight loss efforts.

 People with insulin resistance often respond differently to GLP-1 medications.
-If blood sugar control and insulin response are major challenges, one option may support weight loss due to insulin resistance more effectively by improving how the body processes glucose and stores energy.
+If blood sugar control and insulin response are major challenges, one option may support weight loss more effectively by improving how the body processes glucose and stores energy.

 Non-Diabetic Patients With Stubborn Weight Loss